Hongtong Large-Leaf Tea

 The scent travels far and wide, evoking memories; never forget that your roots lie in Hongtong.

-Only genuine people from Hongtong know about this tea, it, and recall its taste and aroma when away from home.
+Only genuine people from Hongtong know about this tea, drink it, and recall its taste and aroma when away from home.
 Some even try to find it at tea shops but return unsuccessful.

 In the early years, several teahouses in Hongtong sold tea by the head, regardless of how long you stayed or how many pots you drank.
 Business was always good, with groups of three to five people regularly visiting.
 On festive days, when there were weddings, the bride and groom would go into town to take photos.
 Afterward, they would invite numerous family and friends to a feast.
 While waiting for them to finish their photoshoot, everyone would gather at a teahouse and drink until they were content.
 This kind of business was considered booming.